"The Third Mill": Labrador Linerboard Ltd., 1973-1977

 However, government was unsure if there was enough pulpwood left on the island to justify the existence of a third paper mill.
-Particularly in and around the Come By Chance area, vast quantities of prime land had been destroyed by devastating forest fires years before and what existed was in difficult (costly to remove) terrain.
-Government knew very little about the province’s timber resources.
+Particularly in and around the Come By Chance area, vast quantities of prime land had been destroyed by devastating forest fires years before and what existed was in difficult terrain that was costly to remove.
+Government knew very little about the province's timber resources.
 As a result, a royal commission on forestry was undertaken in 1953, in part, to determine whether a third mill was necessary.
-The report published in 1955 suggested the island could support a third mill, but only if the other two companies, Bowater and Abitibi-Price (who hold the tenure for over 60 percent of the island’s prime wood-cutting land), worked together to rationalize wood supplies on the island.
+The report published in 1955 suggested the island could support a third mill, but only if the other two existing companies, Bowater and Abitibi-Price, who held the tenure for over 60 percent of the island's prime wood-cutting land, worked together to rationalize wood supplies on the island.
 Neither company was interested in such an agreement.

 A Joint Venture

-Independent of Smallwood’s plans for another mill in Newfoundland, industrialist John C. Doyle was planning to establish a pulp, paper or linerboard operation in Labrador.
+Independent of Smallwood's plans for another mill in Newfoundland, industrialist John C. Doyle was planning to establish a pulp, paper or linerboard operation in Labrador.
 Smallwood and Doyle agreed upon a linerboard joint venture for the third mill.
-During the early to mid 1970s linerboard was a highly marketable product fetching close to $500 per ton in Europe by 1974.
-The same prices were reported in North and West Africa, and prices were even higher in the Near and Middle East, especially in Persia.
+During the early to mid 1970s, linerboard was a highly marketable product fetching close to $500 per ton in Europe by 1974.
+The same prices were reported in North and West Africa, and prices were even higher in the Middle East.
 Doyle, owner of Canadian Javelin Ltd. and also the major stockholder in NALCO, held the timber rights to large tracts of wooded land in Labrador.
 Product for the linerboard mill was to be harvested at a rate of 800,000 cords per year: 300,000 cords would be exported and the rest would be used by the linerboard mill.
-Wood chips would have to be shipped from Goose Bay to Stephenville.
-But Smallwood rationalized that if it was economically feasible for other companies to cut wood and ship it out for processing then it could also work for the Linerboard Mill.
+Wood chips would have to be shipped from Goose Bay to the island.
+Smallwood rationalized that if it was economically feasible for other companies to cut wood and ship it out for processing then it could also work for the Linerboard Mill.

-The two also agreed upon the mill’s location in the community of Stephenville, approximately 650 miles from Labrador on the province’s west coast.
-Placing a mill in Stephenville would bring some much needed economic development to the area.
-The United States military had withdrawn from Harmon Field in December 1966 eliminating 1,200 jobs and decreasing Stephenville’s population by around 4,500 people.
-More importantly, Stephenville’s port was deep and ice-free year-round.
-Stephenville also had paved roads, water and sewerage, schools, a hospital, lots of unoccupied dwellings, and an airport, as well as a sizeable population; the perfect location for a mill.
-Not only would a mill bring economic security to Stephenville, but the wood cutting operation in Labrador was believed to have the potential to sustain 8-9,000 people in the Happy Valley area also.
+Smallwood and Doyle agreed upon the mill's location in the community of Stephenville, approximately 650 miles from Labrador on the province's west coast.
+Establishing a mill in Stephenville would bring some much needed economic development to the area.
+The United States military had withdrawn from Harmon Field in December 1966, eliminating 1,200 jobs and decreasing Stephenville's population by around 4,500 people.
+More importantly, Stephenville's port was deep and ice-free year-round.
+Stephenville also had paved roads, water and sewerage, schools, a hospital, numerous unoccupied dwellings, and an airport, as well as a sizeable population; the perfect location for a mill.
+Not only would a mill bring economic security to Stephenville, but the wood cutting operation in Labrador was believed to have the potential to sustain 8-9,000 people in the Happy Valley area as well.

-Canadian Javelin commissioned technical advice about the transportation of product to Stephenville and were advised against using barges for the task.
-Upon that advice they negotiated a five-year deal with a Norwegian shipping company based out of England named Tennax to operate large bail, medium-sized ships.
+Canadian Javelin commissioned technical advice about the transportation of pulpwood to Stephenville and were advised against using barges for the task.
+Upon that advice, a five-year deal was negotiated with a Norwegian shipping company (Tenax) based out of England to operate large capacity cargo ships.
 The company agreed to move pulpwood to Stephenville at $5 a cord.
-However, John Crosbie, Chairman of the Board and Chief Executive of the Labrador Linerboard Ltd., vetoed that decision in favour of the barges.
-Smallwood claims that as a result, thousands of cords of wood were washed overboard on the way to Stephenville and this was part of the project’s failure.
-When government finally reverted to the usage of bail ships, the cost of transporting the wood had skyrocketed to $19 a cord.
+However, John Crosbie, Chairman of the Board and Chief Executive of the Labrador Linerboard Ltd., vetoed that decision in favour of barges.
+Smallwood claims that as a result, thousands of cords of wood were washed overboard on the way to Stephenville and this was a factor in the project's failure.
+When government finally reverted to the usage of cargo ships, the cost of transporting the wood had skyrocketed to $19 a cord.

-There is a four-year gap between the time in which the government announced the plans to build the mill and the actual construction.
-This may have been because they were trying to secure enough investors or a buyer for the mill.
-Construction of the mill began in 1971, the same year Smallwood’s Liberals were defeated.
+There was a four-year gap between the time when the government announced the plans to build the mill and the actual construction.
+This may have been because the government was trying to secure enough investors or a buyer for the mill.
+Construction of the mill began in 1971, the same year Smallwood's Liberals were defeated.
 By the time the Conservatives came into office in January 1972, with Frank Moores as premier, the projected cost of the mill had ballooned to $122 million.
 In 1972 the Moores government purchased the mill from Canadian Javelin.
 They took control of the mill and some months later turned it into a Crown Corporation.
-Construction was complete in 1973 and production began; the final cost was approximately $155 million.
+Construction was completed in 1973 and production began; the final cost was approximately $155 million.
 However, it was far from a smooth operation.
-Instead it proved to be a financial disaster, marred by cost-overruns.
+Instead, it proved to be a financial disaster, marred by cost-overruns.
 Doyle was arrested for fraud in connection with the operation, but later fled to Panama.
-He left a string of government loans and international transactions that have never been entirely unravelled.
-The deal placed all the risk and investment in the government’s hands, but all the profits in Javelin’s accounts.
-The government made a grave error in their negotiations when they left in an “open-ended” clause in the 1967 Melville Pulp and Paper Ltd. Authorization of Agreement Act (or Bill 44), allowing themselves the leeway to exceed initial funding projections and provide whatever monies were necessary for the completion of the project.
+He left a string of government loans and international transactions that have never been entirely unraveled.
+The deal had placed all of the risks and investments in the government's hands, but all the profits in Javelin's accounts.
+The government made a grave error in their negotiations when they left in an "open-ended" clause in the 1967 Melville Pulp and Paper Ltd. Authorization of Agreement Act (or Bill 44), allowing themselves the leeway to exceed initial funding projections and provide whatever monies were necessary for the completion of the project.

 The Fate of the Mill

 By then the Newfoundland government had invested over $300 million dollars including construction costs and erratic infusions of money.
 The financial losses were abysmal.
-The project was such a white elephant that Moodys (an organization that tracks the ability of corporations to repay their debt) in New York cited it as a factor in Newfoundland’s low credit rating.
+The project was such a white elephant that Moodys cited it as a factor in Newfoundland's low credit rating.
+(Moodys is a private company in New York tracks the ability of corporations to repay their debt).
 Not only was the mill too far away from linerboard markets, but it was too far away from its own wood supply.
 Transporting wood chips from Goose Bay was simply too expensive, driving up the price of the finished product.
 For example, in 1975 orders from Italy, France, and the United States were turned down because linerboard was more expensive to produce in Stephenville than its market price in those countries.